 Small personal belongings from some of the victims, structural elements from the huge camp, documents and unpublished audio-visual materials make up a rigorous and moving tour with a clear goal – knowing first-hand how such a place could come into existence and what were its terrible consequences.
 An unforgettable reflection on the very nature of the human being and the complex reality of Auschwitz, the universe shared by victims and perpetrators.

-The great majority of the objects, pictures and audio-visual materials in this exhibition have never been shown to a Scandinavian audience before.
+The great majority of the objects, pictures and audio-visual materials in this exhibition have never been shown to the public before.

 The visitor can be guided by an audio guide device through the four areas into which the exhibition is divided.